abcdesktopio/docs/opsdocs/docs/faq.md

 The first start will pull the 2048 image, so it can take a while.

-### How to get the json file of an application ?
+### How to get the json file of a containerized application ?

-To get the json file of an application, you can use `docker` command or `crictl` command
+To get the json file of a containerized application, you can use `docker` command or `crictl` command

 - `docker` command